Sarijen/ST7567-C-driver-for-RP2040/examples/README.md

 ### void lcd_spi_init(spi_inst_t* spi_id, uint8_t MOSI, uint8_t SCLK, uint8_t DC, uint8_t CS, uint8_t RST, uint16_t frequency)
 Initializes SPI for the LCD, always required.
 spi_id - SPI instance (SPI0 or SPI1)
-frequency in `kHz`
+Frequency in `kHz`
-I was able to run this display up to `62.5MHz` (SPI clock wouldn't go higher).
-If you want to be safe, stay below 20MHz. - I'm not responsible for any damage!
+I was able to run this display up to 62.5MHz (MCU SPI clock wouldn't go higher).
+If you want to be safe, stay below 20MHz.
+I'm not responsible for any damage.

 ### lcd_init()
 Initializes the display, always required.
 Call only after lcd_spi_init()!

 ### void lcd_hardware_reset()
 Uses RST pin to hardware-reset the display.
 Everything is reset including all the pixel values.
-To continue using the display as normal, lcd_init() has to be called next.
+To continue using the display, lcd_init() has to be called first.

 ### void lcd_set_contrast(uint8_t RR_value, uint8_t EV_value)
 Sets the display contrast